 The treatment of CVI has traditionally involved invasive vascular surgery procedures associated with a long and difficult recovery requiring hospitalization and general anesthesia – that is, when the condition is properly diagnosed and treated.
 Unfortunately, many patients are misdiagnosed and mismanaged.
 Often they are inappropriately treated for Peripheral Artery Disease (PAD) or limited to symptomatic remedies such as wound care.
 When leg ulcers and cellulitis persist, patients may be told that amputation is their only option.

 Many of the patients treated by Dr. Jeffrey B. Alpern, D.O., cardiovascular surgeon and vein specialist at VSA, arrive skeptical and desperate for answers.
 They leave overjoyed when they get their life and health restored from a simple, relatively painless venous insufficiency, varicose vein removal, and/or venous leg ulcer office procedure.
 Patient satisfaction is extremely high as the symptoms related to venous pathology are permanently eliminated.

 When you come to VSA for treatment of your chronic venous insufficiency, we provide unmatched services that are associated with a 96-99% cure rate and virtually no complications.
 State-of-the-art procedures performed by Dr. Alpern are unknown to most vein treatment doctors.
-Comfortable Saphenous and Perforator Laser Ablation procedures at VSA are performed in the office from a single needle stick with a local anesthetic.
+Comfortable Saphenous and Perforator Laser Ablation and Radio Frequency Ablation procedures at VSA are performed in the office from a single needle stick with a local anesthetic.
 You will resume walking immediately after your procedure and return to your normal activities within a few days to a week.
 Request an appointment today and let us help you to regain a quality of life you thought was not even possible.